Frequently Asked Questions

 What is the cost of participation?

 Check here for the costs of participating in a study abroad or semester internship program.
 Participation in a SAGE program equals the comprehensive fees for tuition, room and board at Scripps.

 If I am on financial aid and/or receiving merit scholarships, are these funds available when away?

 As long as you are approved by the Committee on Study Abroad (COSA), pay Scripps comprehensive fees and enroll full-time in an approved semester program, the scholarship awards, grants and loans you receive can be used for study away.
 Work study is a federal program and the awards are only possible while in the United States.
-However, you may be able to earn funds over and above the one semester allotment of your work-study award.
+However, you may be able to work additional hours on campus before or after the semester away to earn a larger portion of the funds in your semester on campus.
 Consult the Financial Aid Office for full details on any of your financial aid questions.

 Are there any other sources of funding designated for study abroad?

 Students are encouraged to pursue all funding resources, including possible merit and need-based financial assistance offered by the program sponsor so you may want to consider this when choosing between programs.
 There are a few other scholarships specific to study abroad through the US government and other organizations.
 Discuss this with the SAGE staff in your individual advising appointment.
 Deadlines are often a semester in advance of the program dates so check early.
 We have gathered information on other sources of funding here.
 Let us know if you learn of others so we can add this for future students.